St Joseph’s Flexible Learning Centre in Alice Springs

 Please note, as the Youth+ website is currently under development and there-fore not all areas have information entered or finalised.

 See attached - Foundation Statement and Strategic Values.

-- The employee should possess or be eligible for a Working With Children Clearance Notice and Ochre Card
+- A Working With Children Clearance Notice and Ochre Card

-- Demonstrated skills and knowledge in youth/social work theory, process, frameworks and ethics.
+- Demonstrated skills and knowledge in teaching process, frameworks and practice..

 - Ability to analyse complex situations and implementation of appropriate strategies to enhance the professional practice of teaching and non teaching staff

 - Demonstrated capacity to work effectively as a member of a multidisciplinary team, to work collaboratively and establish and maintain professional relationships with all stakeholders